 The hydrothermal features of Yellowstone are magnificent evidence of Earth’s volcanic activity.
 Amazingly, they are also habitats in which microscopic organisms called thermophiles—“thermo” for heat, “phile” for lover—survive and thrive.

 Grand Prismatic Spring at Midway Geyser Basin is an outstanding example of this dual characteristic.
 Visitors marvel at its size and brilliant colors.
-Along the boardwalk we cross a vast habitat for thermophiles.
+The boardwalk crosses a vast habitat for thermophiles.
 Nourished by energy and chemical building blocks available in the hot springs, microbes construct vividly colored communities.
 Living with these microscopic life forms are larger examples of life in extreme environments, such as mites, flies, spiders, and plants.

-People for thousands of years likely have wondered about these extreme habitats.
-The color of Yellowstone’s superheated environments certainly caused geologist Walter Harvey Weed to pause and think, and even question scientists who preceded him.
+For thousands of years, people have likely wondered about these extreme habitats.
+The color of Yellowstone’s superheated environments certainly caused geologist Walter Harvey Weed to pause, think, and even question scientists who preceded him.
 In 1889, he wrote:

 There is good reason to believe that the existence of algae of other colors, particularly the pink, yellow and red forms so common in the Yellowstone waters, have been overlooked or mistaken for deposits of purely mineral matter.

 Today, many scientists study Yellowstone’s thermophiles.
-Some of these microbes are similar to the first life forms capable of photosynthesis—using sunlight to convert water and carbon dioxide to oxygen, sugars, and other by-products.
+Some of these microbes are similar to the first life forms capable of photosynthesis—the process of using sunlight to convert water and carbon dioxide to oxygen, sugars, and other by-products.
 These life forms, called cyanobacteria, began to create an atmosphere that would eventually support human life.
 Cyanobacteria are found in some of the colorful mats and streamers of Yellowstone’s hot springs.

 Thermophiles in the Tree of Life

 Dr. Carl Woese first proposed this “tree” in the 1970s.
 He also proposed the new branch, Archaea, which includes many microorganisms formerly considered bacteria.
-The red line links the earliest organisms that evolved from a common ancestor.
-These are all hyperthermophiles, which thrive in water above 176°F (80°C), indicating life may have arisen in hot environments on the young earth.
+The ancestor of the Bacteria, Archaea, and Eukarya is inferred to be where the blue, red, and green lines connect.
+Organisms that branch closest to this ancestor are hyperthermophiles, which thrive in water above 176°F (80°C), indicating life may have arisen in hot environments on the young Earth.

 Relevance to Yellowstone